TitilayoMG/Conceptual-Pipeline-Design/README.md

 ## Project Guide

 This repository contains the conceptual design in .pdf file for the proposed Beejan Technologies data engineering solution.
+Please go through the .pdf file to see more details about this project.

 ## Project Type